mwita-lnx/stylez/README.md

 can create a robust and efficient platform that meets the project objectives and user requirements.

-#The check points for development
-Onboarding
-a.
-Signup screen
-b.
-Login screen
-c.
-Vendor registration screen
-d.
-Verification process for vendors
-Vendor Dashboard
-a.
-Inventory management system
-b.
-Product listing and editing system
-c.
-Order management system
-d.
-Payment management system
-Customer Dashboard
-a.
-Signup and login screens
-b.
-Personal profile management
-c.
-Search and browse products
-d.
-Product details screen
-e.
-Shopping cart and checkout process
-Payment Integration
-a.
-Integration with Tanda Africa's payments API
-b.
-Testing and validation of payment processing
-c.
-Secure storage of payment information
-User Experience
-a.
-Mobile-friendly design
-b.
-Responsive design for different screen sizes
-c.
-Intuitive navigation and user interface
-d.
-Fast load times and smooth user interactions Security and Privacy
-a.
-Secure login and registration processes
-b.
-Encryption of sensitive data
-c.
-Protection against common web vulnerabilities
-d.
-Privacy policy and terms of use for users and vendors Testing and Quality Assurance
-a.
-Comprehensive testing of all features and functions
-b.
-Bug tracking and resolution system
+## The check points for development
+### Onboarding
+- Signup screen
+- Login screen
+- Vendor registration screen
+- Verification process for vendors
+### Vendor Dashboard
+- Inventory management system
+- Product listing and editing system
+- Order management system
+- Payment management system
+### Customer Dashboard
+- Signup and login screens
+- Personal profile management
+- Search and browse products
+- Product details screen
+- Shopping cart and checkout process
+### Payment Integration
+- Integration with Tanda Africa's payments API
+- Testing and validation of payment processing
+- Secure storage of payment information
+### User Experience
+- Mobile-friendly design
+- Responsive design for different screen sizes
+- Intuitive navigation and user interface
+- Fast load times and smooth user interactions
+### Security and Privacy
+- Secure login and registration processes
+- Encryption of sensitive data
+- Protection against common web vulnerabilities
+- Privacy policy and terms of use for users and vendors Testing and Quality Assurance
+- Comprehensive testing of all features and functions
+- Bug tracking and resolution system